 - CPD training

 - Supervision sessions

 - Regular checking by Anti-Corruption and Vetting departments

 - Shared learning from complaints/incidents

+Evidence

-- 2.1 Officers are effective at communicating and interacting with the public without bias.
-They consider the needs of their communities. - $9.2\ \mbox{The}$ force effectively supports its new recruits, encouraging them to remain. - 9.3 The force is effectively developing its workforce and first-line leaders. - 10.2 The force's leaders are visible and effective - 11.1 Proactive and disruptive action taken by the force and effective vetting management reduce the threat and risk posed by police corruption.
+How do we know?
+Related PEEL Measures - 2.1 Officers are effective at communicating and interacting with the public without bias.
+They consider the needs of their communities. - 9.2 The force effectively supports its new recruits, encouraging them to remain. - 9.3 The force is effectively developing its workforce and first-line leaders. - 10.2 The force's leaders are visible and effective - 11.1 Proactive and disruptive action taken by the force and effective vetting management reduce the threat and risk posed by police corruption.
+Useful Links Competency and Values Framework Policing Education Qualifications Framework NPCC Workforce Representation Toolkit NSPCC Safer Recruitment